mnot/I-D/rfc5785bis/draft.md

 built on top of HTTP; such applications are encouraged to use a complete URI to achieve this, rather than hard-coding a well-known location.

-If a protocol has a use case where it is not possible to convey a URI, but it is possible to convey a hostname, it might be appropriate to use a well-known location.
-Making it easier to locate the resource is not a sufficient reason.
+If a protocol cannot be bootstrapped with a URI (e.g., the discovery mechanism can only carry a hostname), it might be appropriate to use a well-known location, even if the resource is not conveying metadata about the whole origin.
+However, merely making it easier to locate it is not a sufficient reason.
 Likewise, future use unsupported by the proposed specification is not sufficient reason to register a well known location.

+Well-known locations are also not suited for resources about things other than the origin that they are located upon; for example, creating a well-known resource about a business entity or organisational structure presumes that Internet hosts and organisations share structure, and are likely to have significant deployment issues in environments where this is not true.

 # Notational Conventions